ggurtas/DSA210-Project/README.md

 ## Dataset

 ### Source
-The dataset will be generated using my personal YouTube watch history.
+The dataset will be generated using my personal YouTube history.

 ### Structure
 The dataset will include the following informations: